 The Dark Sky is arguably the best weather app available for both Android and iOS gadgets.
 The outlook of the app is pretty compact and elegant.

-This app is not only a good option for occasional use but also the best option for regular use.
-You’ll simply be amazed with the minute by minute weather prediction and not to mention the visualization.
+This app is a good option for occasional use and the best option for regular use.
+You’ll be amazed by the minute-by-minute weather prediction and not to mention the visualization.

-Yes, minute by minute prediction!
+Yes, minute-by-minute prediction!
 Confused?
-This amazing app doesn’t provide any vague prediction like the Met office.
-Rather it will give you notification “It will rain in 15 minutes”.
-That’s why this app is very useful.
+This amazing app doesn’t provide any vague predictions like the Met office.
+Rather it will give you the notification “It will rain in 15 minutes”.
+That’s why this app is handy.

-If look at the visualization, it’s not like an ordinary app.
-The simple but classy interface of this app will show you weather condition including temperature.
+I look at the visualization, and it’s not like an ordinary app.
+The simple but classy interface of this app will show you weather conditions, including temperature.